italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

     // Note:
     // These are just a few examples.
 More SCTG can be defined
 ~~~~
-{: #figure-plug-threshold-definition title="Coherent pluggable Collection and Threshold Group Definition"}
+{: #figure-plug-threshold-definition title="optical module Collection and Threshold Group Definition"}

-To define the warning, minor, major, critical threshold values for a coherent pluggable monitored attribute, operator should set upper and lower limits that delineate acceptable performance ranges.
+To define the warning, minor, major, critical threshold values for a optical module monitored attribute, operator should set upper and lower limits that delineate acceptable performance ranges.
 This ensures that any deviations can be quickly identified and addressed.
 A rolling window between min-time and max-time should be employed to dynamically adjust these thresholds based on recent data trends, providing a more accurate reflection of current network conditions.
 By continuously updating the thresholds, network performance can be maintained within optimal parameters, reducing the risk of undetected issues.

 Note that sometimes these thresholds are configurable and sometime they are hard-coded.
 It is also possible that a vendor can support a sub-set and super-set of monitored attributes (for super-set they need to augment the yang model).

 {: #plug-alarm-definition}
-## Coherent Pluggable Alarm Notifications
+## optical module Alarm Notifications

 \[Editor's note: To be added in a later release.]

-The coherent pluggables might generate various alarm notifications due to the various reasons.
+The optical modules might generate various alarm notifications due to the various reasons.

 {: #yang-model}
-# Addressing Coherent Pluggables Attributes From Google Sheet
+# Addressing optical modules Attributes From Google Sheet

 \[Editorial Note: This section in under review.
 It depends on the Gap Analysis as well]

-As discussed in the sections on capabilities, configuration, and performance monitoring in {{plug-capabilities-attributes}}, {{plug-config-attribute}}, and {{plug-pm-definition}}, the coherent pluggable module includes various read-only capability attributes, read-write configuration attributes, and read-only performance monitoring attributes.
-For a comprehensive list of these attributes, refer to the accompanying coherent pluggable Google Sheet
+As discussed in the sections on capabilities, configuration, and performance monitoring in {{plug-capabilities-attributes}}, {{plug-config-attribute}}, and {{plug-pm-definition}}, the optical module module includes various read-only capability attributes, read-write configuration attributes, and read-only performance monitoring attributes.
+For a comprehensive list of these attributes, refer to the accompanying optical module Google Sheet
 (Q: how can we incorporate the Google Sheet?).

-Based on outcome of Gap analysis, we need to address the pluggable attributes using approaches such as:
+Based on outcome of Gap analysis, we need to address the module attributes using approaches such as:

 * Augmentation of existing IETF YANG data model (e.g. augmentation of draft {{ietf-impairment-yang}})
 * Extend the content of an existing IETF YANG model via "bis/update"

-The detail of this provided after gap analysis on coherent pluggable attributes on Google Sheet.
+The detail of this provided after gap analysis on optical module attributes on Google Sheet.

-{: #pluggable-gap-analysis}
+{: #module-gap-analysis}
-# Coherent Pluggable Data Modeling Gap Analysis
+# optical module Data Modeling Gap Analysis

 \[Editorial Note: This section in under review.
 Will start after finishing the Google Sheet]

-This draft on "coherent pluggable data model and gap analysis" was initiated to examine existing IETF models related to pluggables for "completeness" to assess existing IETF properties/structures which are relevant to coherent pluggables and also to look for missing properties/structures.
+This draft on "coherent optical module data model and gap analysis" was initiated to examine existing IETF models related to modules for "completeness" to assess existing IETF properties/structures which are relevant to coherent optical modules and also to look for missing properties/structures.
 The goal of current work is to achieve best positioning of the IETF work with respect to the other related activities in the industry.

-To carry out this ongoing examination, properties/structures from relevant external bodies are collected and compared with properties/structures present in IETF models related to coherent pluggables.
+To carry out this ongoing examination, properties/structures from relevant external bodies are collected and compared with properties/structures present in IETF models related to coherent modules.
 Where properties/structures differ the differences are examined and justifications considered and justification provided for changes to the IETF models these are proposed.

-The following items are identified as initial gap related to coherent pluggables.
+The following items are identified as initial gap related to optical modules.
 Note that the complete list will be provided after finishing the Google Sheet.

 * Syntax gaps: Naming inconsistency on existing IETF drafts {{ietf-impairment-yang}}, {{ietf-layer0-yang}} and {{ietf-optical-interface-yang}}.
 As an example, the capability attribute "max-channel-input-power" is also referred to as "rx-channel-power-max".
 We need to fix this.
 This draft proposes the following structure (note that there will be multiple valid proposals).